Pelagie Faribault: Biography

-Pelagie Faribault was born in 1783 at Prarie du Chien to fur trader and Indian agent Joseph Ainse and a Dakota woman, who may have been Mdewakaton.
+Pelagie Faribault was born in 1783 at Prairie du Chien to fur trader and Indian agent Joseph Ainse and a Dakota woman, who may have been Mdewakaton.
 Ainse was the son of French parents and born on Mackinac Island in 1744.
 Having a child with a Dakota woman likely served to solidify his trade relationship with his wife's band, and allowed him to claim kinship ties, a theme which would continue with Pelagie's own marriage.
 Records also refer to Pelagie Faribault's name as Kinne Hanse Ainse, Pelagie Hause, Pelagie Ainse, and Elizabeth Pelagie Ainse Faribault.

 Pelagie married twice.
 In her first marriage, she was widowed suddenly.
 Soon after, she married Jean-Baptise Faribault in the Dakota way.
 They often lived apart, as was typical for fur-trade families.
 Together, they had eight children, including Alexander (b.
 1806), Lucie-Annie (b.
 1808), Oliver (b.1815), David-Frederic (b.
 1816), Amelia Rene (b.
 1820), Marie-Louise (b.
 1822), Philippe (b.
 1826), and Frederic-Daniel (b.
 1829).
 Several of her children remained involved with the fur trade, with Alexander becoming a fur trader himself, and Lucie-Annie marrying fur trader Alexis Bailly.
 Her son David married a Dakota woman, Winona, Nancy McClure, and the children of this family became leaders among the Flandreau Dakota.

-The family first lived at Prarie du Chien, before moving to Wita Tanka (Big Island, also known as Pike Island) around 1819 or 1820, but they dealt with flooding issues as Jean-Baptiste attempted to farm.
+The family first lived at Prairie du Chien, before moving to Wita Tanka (Big Island, also known as Pike Island) around 1819 or 1820, but they dealt with flooding issues as Jean-Baptiste attempted to farm.
 Colonel Henry Leavenworth had encouraged the move to the island.
 In the mid-1820s, Pelagie, Jean-Baptiste, and their younger children moved to Mendota.

 Pelagie's relationships with her Dakota kin and knowledge of Dakota language and culture likely assisted her husband Jean-Baptiste's work in the fur trade, providing social connections which helped with trade.
 Pelagie's responsibilities would also have included hospitality, including sleeping accommodations and food, when the Faribault's hosted travelers and other traders, such as Philander Prescott and Henry Leavenworth, the latter of whom recalled" the very polite and hospitable manner in which I was treated while with you."

 When Jean-Baptiste was stabbed in the back at his trading post in 1833, Pelagie traveled thirty-five miles overnight to help him recover.
 Also in 1833, Jean-Baptiste purchased a Black woman as enslaved labor for the Faribault family, something that was common around Fort Snelling at the time.
 In June 1840, the Faribault family moved into a larger stone house in Mendota,150 yards from Henry Sibley's house.
 That home is now part of Sibley Historic Site, managed by the Minnesota Historical Society.

 Pelagie died on June 19, 1847.
 Her husband and several of her children moved to Faribault, Minnesota, founded by her son Alexander, after her death.
 Pelagie is buried at Calvary Cemetery in Faribault.